How To Start A Blog In 2018 And Make Money Blogging: The Ultimate Guide

 Select the package that is right for you and then choose ‘Get a new hosting account.’
 Then select either ‘Register a new domain’ or ‘I already have a domain’ if you want to transfer an existing domain.

-Enter the domain name you want for your blog, and make sure you spell it correctly, it can’t be changed later!
+If you are starting a new blog with a new domain, enter the domain name you want for your blog instead – and make sure you spell it correctly, it can’t be changed later!

 Next, you can enter your account and payment information, along with selecting additional products.
 I highly recommend you purchase private domain hosting.
 This will protect your personal information.

 Once you have paid, you will get a notification that your account has been successfully created!
 Now you can proceed to the Customer Area where you will be able to choose a username and password for accessing your Siteground dashboard and CPanel.